 Upon landing at STL, I decided to check out the Wingtips Lounge.
 I arrived on a Southwest Airlines flight from Kansas City.
-My original flight was supposed to be direct from Las Vegas but due to a flight cancellation, I ended up with a quick layover in Kansas City.
-I was meeting my boyfriend Cliff but his flight didn’t arrive until 3:00pm.
+My original flight was supposed to be direct from Las Vegas, but due to flight cancellation, I ended up with a quick layover in Kansas City.
+I was meeting my boyfriend Cliff, but his flight didn’t arrive until 3:00 pm.

 The only lounge located in Terminal 2 was the Wingtips Lounge.
-Terminal 1 houses the American Airlines Admirals Club which according to Lounge Buddy, you can purchase a day pass for $59.
+Terminal 1 houses the American Airlines Admirals Club, which according to Lounge Buddy, you can purchase a day pass for $59.
 The Wingtips Lounge is located in Terminal 2.
 Although there are no free lounges available to Priority Pass members, there are several restaurants where you can receive $28 off your bill ($56 if you bring a guest.).
-Please note, this benefit is no longer available to passengers who aquired their priority pass through American Express.
-The Pasta House and Schafly Bar is airside in Terminal 2 and there is another Pasta House landside in Terminal 1.
+Please note, this benefit is no longer available to passengers who acquired their priority pass through American Express.
+The Pasta House and Schafly Bar are airside in Terminal 2, and there is another Pasta House landside in Terminal 1.
 I should also note that you cannot connect airside between Terminal 1 and Terminal 2.
 In fact, you need to take a shuttle between them.

 Terminal 2 is considered the Southwest Airlines Terminal.
 My flight arrived in St. Louis at noon on a Friday.
 My plane arrived at gate E33 in Terminal 2.
 I took a left towards baggage claim and was thrilled to see The Wingtips Lounge immediately on my right.